seidefrank/JSONexpr/README.md

   text: greeting + " " + addressee + "!",  // JavaScript expression
 }
 ```
-If you pass this to `jsox.to_json()`, the resulting string is the following
+The functions in the `jsox` module will invoke a JavaScript interpreter to
-proper JSON:
+convert this into the following proper JSON:
 ```
 {
   "text": "Hello World!"